 In addition, this list of innovative and impactful field projects is available to provide insight regarding types of projects that would be considered strong contenders for such an award.

 Additional Award Resources

-In addition to receiving a cash award in the amount of $10,000, recipients of the Vera Tayeh Innovations and Impact Award will have access to mentoring, peer support, subject matter experts, evaluation and impact expertise, design and business planning coaching, access to the Social Innovation and Entrepreneurship Lab and other members of the Innovate Carolina network, priority registration for courses such as Design Thinking for the Public Good [HBEH 748], proseminars, marketing assistance, and opportunities to present publicly about their projects to gain additional support, recognition, partners, and potentially funding.
+In addition to receiving a $10,000 cash award, recipients of the Vera Tayeh Innovations and Impact Award will have access to the following benefits based on the nature of their project: mentoring, peer support, subject matter experts, evaluation and impact expertise, design and business planning coaching, access to the Social Innovation and Entrepreneurship Lab and other members of the Innovate Carolina network, registration for courses such as Design Thinking for the Public Good [HBEH 748], professional development seminars, marketing assistance, and opportunities to present publicly about their projects to gain additional support, recognition, partners, and potential funding.

 About Vera Tayeh

 The Vera Tayeh Innovations and Impact Award is supported by a generous gift from UNC School of Social Work alumna Vera Tayeh (MSW ‘87).
 Tayeh was born in Beirut, Lebanon, where she lived through a civil war, giving her perspective in navigating extremely difficult life-and-death circumstances.

 “I was always a person looking for justice and wanted to help others.
 I spoke up without hesitation when I saw injustice.
 I was 11 years old when I was against spanking students at my school and organized a strike and were able to stop spanking,” Tayeh said.
 “During my teen years, I was involved in organizing recreational and educational activities for young children in our community.
 I loved debating social issues in group settings and advocated to change things for the better.”